statichunt/statichunt/content/category/blog.md

 weight: 2
 ---

-Browse a curated collection of static blog templates designed for speed, SEO, and easy customization.
+Browse a huge collection of 1100+ static blog templates designed for speed, SEO, and easy customization.
 Whether you're using Astro, Hugo, Next.js, or other SSG's, find the perfect theme to start your blogging journey.